cloudera/director-scripts/CONTRIBUTING.md

 When the changes are ready to go, submit a pull request against the main repository from the branch on your fork.
 To help get attention from the community, assign reviewers to the pull request that you have been communicating with and who have permission to merge pull requests.
 Work with reviewers to make any necessary final adjustments to your work.
 When the discussion is complete, your pull request will be merged.
 Congratulations!

-Once your changes are merged, Cloudera staff will import them into the copies maintained along with Cloudera Director code itself, so that later versions of Cloudera Director will automatically include them.
+Once your changes are merged, Cloudera staff will import them into the copies maintained along with Cloudera Altus Director code itself, so that later versions of Cloudera Altus Director will automatically include them.